A Florida-based sailor accused of carrying a concealed and loaded handgun at Naval Hospital Jacksonville in October has pleaded guilty.

 Goodwin enlisted in 1998 and reported to Navy Medicine Readiness and Training Command — which is co-located with the Jacksonville hospital — on Oct.
 18, according to a Navy biography.

-Courtney Mabeus is a senior writer at Navy Times.
-Mabeus previously covered the military for The Virginian-Pilot, in Norfolk, Va., where she first set foot on an aircraft carrier.
+Courtney Mabeus-Brown is the senior reporter at Air Force Times.
+She is an award-winning journalist who previously covered the military for Navy Times and The Virginian-Pilot in Norfolk, Va., where she first set foot on an aircraft carrier.
+Her work has also appeared in The New York Times, The Washington Post, Foreign Policy and more.

 Share: